-A holiday hot bar is a great addition to any cool weather entertaining at home.
+A hot beverage bar is a great addition to any brunch entertaining or dessert party at home.

 I was thrilled to create a party project for Better Homes and Gardens‘ blog this season.
 It was a partial dream come true to create this for BHG; the REAL dream is to have something in their print publication!

 See more ideas and tips to set up a coffee bar here.

 I designed a holiday hot bar that’s perfect for open-house style entertaining.
 You can see the full story on Delish Dish, but first check out some photos and tips below.

 - Use a neutral style wrapping paper as a backdrop to help set the tone.
 This birch-look paper is from Pier 1 and adds a rustic feel to this display.

 - Use garland to soften the edges.
 I placed my mantel garland from last year, in the background of the buffet to create a transition between the table and the wall.
 The “nature” aspect of it also coordinates with the “birch” paper.